NTIG-Uppsala/Stuns-Aterbrukslabben/documentation/environments-languages.md

 ## Coding Standard

-- This project uses ESLint for linting
+- This project uses ESLint for linting.
-- This project uses Prettier - (Version 10.1.0), a Visual Studio Extension for formatting
+- This project uses Prettier - (Version 10.1.0), a Visual Studio Extension for formatting.
-- This project uses kebab-case for file names, PascalCase for Next.js components and camelCase for variables and non-component functions.
+- This project uses kebab-case for file names.
+- This project uses PascalCase for Next.js components and Props.
+- This project uses camelCase for variables and non-component functions.
 - This project uses 2 spaces for indentation.
 - Imports are sorted alphabetically in following groups:
   - Built-in imports